 Medication-induced ED is one of the cases in which you can fight fire with fire.
-Prescription medications like Cialis® (tadalafil) and Viagra® (sildenafil) can help correct hormonal imbalances that might be causing ED.
-This includes regulating an enzyme called phosphodiesterase-5 (PDE-5) and keeping you hard for longer.
+Prescription medications like Cialis® (tadalafil) and Viagra® (sildenafil) can help increase blood flow to the penis.
+They do this by acting on an enzyme called phosphodiesterase type 5 (PDE5), keeping you hard for longer.

 Medications for ED include:

 Interested in alternative delivery methods for PDE5 inhibitors?
 Check out our chewable ED meds hard mints.

 This might be obvious in this day and age, but your overall health plays a role in your erectile health.
 If you’re having ED issues, a healthcare professional may suggest lifestyle changes, like smoking or drinking less, avoiding recreational drugs, eating a better diet, improving your exercise habits and maybe even getting a good night’s rest.